Bardia95/the_periculum/README.md

 The Periculum is a learning platform.

-The logo and this entire website is licensed under Creative Commons Attribution 4.0 International License.
+The logo (original version by Sodacan) and this entire website is licensed under Creative Commons Attribution 4.0 International License.
 "http://creativecommons.org/licenses/by/4.0/.

 You are free to: